Sauna: Norway and Sweden

 In Norway and Sweden saunas are found in many places and are known as 'badstu' or 'bastu' (from 'badstuga' "bath cabin, bath house").
-In Norway and Sweden, saunas are common in almost every public swimming pool and gym.
-The public saunas are generally single-sex and may or may not permit the use of swimwear.
-Rules for swimwear and towels for sitting on or covering yourself differ between saunas.
+In Norway and Sweden, saunas are common in public swimming pools and gyms.
+Public saunas are generally single-sex.
+Rules for swimwear and towels for sitting on or covering one's body differ between saunas.
 Removing body hair in the sauna, staring at other's nudity, or spreading odors is considered impolite.

 Dutch-speaking regions

 Public saunas can be found throughout the Netherlands and Flanders, both in major cities and in smaller municipalities, mixed-sex nudity is the generally accepted rule.
 Some saunas might offer women-only (or "bathing suit only") times for people who are less comfortable with mixed-sex nudity; Algemeen Dagblad reported in 2008 that women-only, bathing suit-required times are drawing Muslim women in the Netherlands to the sauna.